1975 MMSF Board

 In 1958, the government introduced a federal hospitalization plan and the Manitoba Hospital Service Association1 was dissolved.
 The government plan did not cover semi-private hospital rooms, so the Manitoba Medical Service was asked to provide this benefit.
 To administer the new plan, the MMS established the United Health Insurance Corporation Limited (UHICL), which in time, became the Manitoba Blue Cross we know today.
 This wholly-owned subsidiary company was established to fill in the gaps in coverage Manitobans faced.
 In 1974 UHICL changed their name to United Health Services Corporation (UHSC) to reflect its widening scope of responsibilities and to take advantage of a 'non-profit' status.
 At this time the MMS redeemed all shares in UHSC and MMS no longer held any financial interest in UHSC.
 In 1974, UHSC obtained a license to operate under the trade name Manitoba Blue Cross and continued to provide Manitobans with coverage not provided by federal and provincial plans.

 When public health care was first conceived in the 1970's and the services of MMS were no longer required, the MMS worked together with government to help establish Medicare in Manitoba.
 In 1971 the MMS began preparations for its dissolution and the Manitoba Medical Service Foundation (MMSF) was incorporated.
 In wrapping up business for the MMS, members showed how much they cared about Manitobans by donating the remaining MMS funds to create the Foundation, with a vision to serve Manitobans through health education and research.
-In 1971 the MMS' original capital contribution was $200,000, with additional contributions made until 1975 when the books of the MMS were closed.
-In total the MMS' capital contributions, borne out of the member's generosity, totalled $455,697.
+In 1971 the MMS' original capital contribution was $200,000, with additional contributions made until 1975 when the financial books of the MMS were closed.
+In total the MMS' capital contributions, borne out of the members' generosity, totalled $455,697.
 The value of these funds has continued to grow through careful investing and management.
 This generosity by Manitobans lives on today in the MMSF and continues to serve Manitobans.

 The values of the Foundation are rooted in the MMS history.
 The Foundation provides funds for the establishment or furtherance of projects promoting scientific, research, educational and other activities in the maintenance and improvement of the health and well-being of the residents of Manitoba.
 Its board members continue to be comprised of individuals from the medical and lay community.
-The 1971 founding members were Dr. O. A. Schmidt (chairman), Mr. Allen Rouse, Dr. P. H. T. Thorlakson, Dr. J. C. Wilt, Professor Anne DuMoulin, Mr. Justice J. E. Wilson, Dr. W. D. Bowman, Miss Dorothy Smith, Dr. Norman J. Corne, Mr. J. A. Coulter, Mr. Bruce C. Sutherland, Mr. M. E. Lapka, and Mr. Hans Schneider.
+The 1971 founding members were Dr. O. A. Schmidt (Chair), Mr. Allen Rouse, Dr. P. H. T. Thorlakson, Dr. J. C. Wilt, Professor Anne DuMoulin, Mr. Justice J. E. Wilson, Dr. W. D. Bowman, Miss Dorothy Smith, Dr. Norman J. Corne, Mr. J. A. Coulter, Mr. Bruce C. Sutherland, Mr. M. E. Lapka, and Mr. Hans Schneider.

 The MMSF has received Manitoba Blue Cross (MBC) support from the start.
 This ongoing support keeps the dreams of the original MMS members alive and continues to improve the health and well-being of all Manitobans.
-Manitoba Blue Cross supports the MMSF by covering all administration expenses, allowing every dollar of the Foundation's investment income to go directly towards furthering research and education in Manitoba.
+Manitoba Blue Cross supports the MMSF by covering all administration expenses, allowing the Foundation's investment income to go directly towards furthering research and education in Manitoba.
 In addition, MBC made capital contributions as well as provided funding for a significant portion of the annual grants.
 The boards of the MMSF and Manitoba Blue Cross continue to work together in many areas, including investment strategies.
 MBC maintains the values of the original MMS by providing supplementary health coverage, beyond Medicare, to Manitobans.

 Together the Manitoba Medical Service Foundation and Manitoba Blue Cross continue to fulfil the dreams and values established by Manitobans in 1943: Manitobans paying it forward for the benefit of all Manitobans.